Packerson/react-Jacka-Coaching/README.md

 # React App for Range views.

-## Endpoitns:
+## Endpoints:
   - /
   - /login

  ### In Login page,
   Input email.
-Request is send to backend,to check user in database or check him on uscreen.
+Request is sent to the backend,to check the user in the database or check him on uscreen.
 If uesr on uscreen, create new user in database<br>
   Possible answers:
- - usere with details info (subscriber boolean)
+ - users with details info (subscriber boolean)
- - or message to creat account on JackaCochaing
+ - or message to create account on JackaCochaing

  ### / MainPage
- After login, request with default values is send to backend, recive default charts with subscriber=false.
+After login, a request with default values is sent to the backend, receiving default charts with subscriber=false.
-Every clikc on button send new request to backend, then backend check if the button combinations exists in database. <br>
+Every click on the button sends a new request to the backend, then the backend checks if the button combinations exist in the database. <br>
   Possible answers:
   - two links to images
   - or info no charts in DB